-Natural family planning is the term used to describe monitoring and measuring a woman’s fertility by using natural indicators.
+Natural family planning (or 'fertility awareness') is the term used to describe monitoring and measuring a woman’s fertility by using natural signs shown by the body.

 Natural family planning is quite complex, and requires a lot of commitment to make sure that it is being done correctly.